AmazingGrace-D/Logistics_Regression_from_Scratch/README.md

 In the Logistic regression class; the hypothesis (sigmoid, net_input, probability functions), the cost function, gradient descent, train (fit, predict funtions) and accuracy were written.

-The created model was tested on randomly created data The numpy module was used for mathematical calculations The matplotlib module was used for plotting generated data The scipy module was used to compute the minimum value in relation to the gradient descent
+The created model was tested on marks.txt data
+The numpy module was used for mathematical calculations The matplotlib module was used for plotting generated data The scipy module was used to compute the minimum value in relation to the gradient descent